gluobe/kubernetes-introduction-labs/lab-04/README.md

 ---

-pod "nginx" created
+pod/nginx created
 ```

-The above command will create a single pod that is based on the official nginx
-container image.
-Run the following command to verify that the pod has been
-created and is in the running state (if the pod is not yet in the running state
-wait a couple of seconds and try to run the command again):
+The above command will create a single pod that is based on the official nginx container image.
+Run the following command to verify that the pod has been created and is in the running state (if the pod is not yet in the running state wait a couple of seconds and try to run the command again):

 ```
 kubectl get pods -n lab-04

 ---

-NAME      READY     STATUS    RESTARTS   AGE nginx     1/1       Running   0          22s
+NAME    READY   STATUS    RESTARTS   AGE nginx   1/1     Running   0          30s
 ```

-As we have not yet configured any services and/or ingresses we will use a litte
-"hack" to access our pod we just created.
+As we have not yet configured any services and/or ingresses we will use a litte "hack" to access our pod we just created.

-Run the following command to forward the port of the pod (in our case port 80)
-running in our Kubernetes cluster to a port on your laptop (in this case port
+Run the following command to forward the port of the pod (in our case port 80) running in our Kubernetes cluster to a port on your laptop (in this case port 8080).
-8080).

 ```
-kubectl port-forward pod/nginx 8080:80 -n lab-04
+kubectl -n lab-04 port-forward pods/nginx 8080:80
 ```

 > NOTE: your prompt will be locked by the port-forward process

-Now go to your browser and surf to http://localhost:8080, you should be greeted
-with the default nginx welcome page:
+Now go to your browser and surf to http://localhost:8080, you should be greeted with the default nginx welcome page:

 ![nginx welcome page](images/lab-04-nginx-welcome-page.png)